PostgREST/postgrest/api.rst

 Stored Procedures
 =================

 Every stored procedure in the API-exposed database schema is accessible under the :code:`/rpc` prefix.
 The API endpoint supports only POST which executes the function.
+Such function can perform any operations allowed by PostgreSQL (read data, modify data, and even DDL operations).

 .. code:: http